unlayer/react-email-editor/README.md

-# React Email Editor by Unroll
+# React Email Editor

-The excellent [Unroll](https://unroll.io) email editor as a [React.js](http://facebook.github.io/react) component.
+The excellent [Unroll.io](https://unroll.io) email editor as a [React.js](http://facebook.github.io/react) component.
 This is the most powerful and developer friendly email builder for your app.

 Video Overview |
 :---: |